BradCoffield/APIs-for-librarians/_libcal/this-weeks-hours.md

     font-weight: bold;
 }{% endhighlight %}

 * You probably already have your fonts set.
-But those used in the screenshot are Dosis and Martel and they are available through Google Fonts.
+But Martel is used above and is available through Google Fonts.

 #### JavaScript/jQuery